pip install wrds2pg --upgrade

 .

-The purpose of this appendix is provide guidance on one possible solution, namely running your own PostgreSQL server.
+The purpose of this appendix is to provide guidance on one possible solution, namely running your own PostgreSQL server.
 An alternative approach—creating a repository of parquet files—is discussed in Appendix E.

 D.1 Setting up a personal server